 Trends and Latest Developments

 One promising area of development is haptic technology, which aims to provide tactile feedback in VR.
-Haptic devices range from simple vibration motors to complex exoskeletons that can simulate the feeling of force, texture, and temperature.
+Plus, haptic devices range from simple vibration motors to complex exoskeletons that can simulate the feeling of force, texture, and temperature.
 While current haptic technology is still limited in its capabilities, it holds great potential for enhancing the sense of touch in VR and potentially reducing the reliance on phantom sensations.

-Furthermore, researchers are exploring the use of virtual reality therapy for treating phantom limb pain.
+To build on this, researchers are exploring the use of virtual reality therapy for treating phantom limb pain.
 By creating a virtual representation of the missing limb and providing visual feedback that simulates movement, VR therapy can help reduce pain and improve function in amputees.
 This application of VR highlights the therapeutic potential of manipulating sensory perceptions and creating believable sensory illusions.

 Tips and Expert Advice